Pontefract and District Girls High School

 Pontefract and District Girls High School (aka Pontefract Girls' High School) was a grammar school for girls in Pontefract, West Yorkshire, England.

 History

 The school on the site was originally built in the Victorian era as a slaughter house before being demolished.
 It was established in 1912 and closed when in 1987, Pontefract schools lost their sixth forms, with a sixth form college being established at NEW College, Pontefract on the same site.
 There was a centenary celebration in 2012.

 The school had its own magazine.

-After demolition, a Morrisons supermarket was opened on the site.